Tuesday, 10 December 2024

 Grand opening of the Shipwreck Conservation Centre!

-On Saturday, 2 July, we would like to invite you to the opening of the Tczew Shipwreck Conservation Centre.
+Listen to this article On Saturday, 2 July, we would like to invite you to the opening of the Tczew Shipwreck Conservation Centre.
 On that day, admission to the new branch of the National Maritime Museum in Gdańsk will be free, and museum staff will guide visitors around the facility.
-Built in 2016, CKWS is one of the few
+Built in 2016, CKWS is

 Published: June 27, 2016 - 18:15